 Following positioning and alignment of the BAM bars with the Iso-static Mounts to the defined interface with the Gaia PLM torus, by far the major task during integration of the BAM system was allocated to optical fine alignment of the collimators and flat folding mirrors by tuning of shims.
 Methods, tools and procedures for measurement and alignment to the required values have been developed making optimum use of the current state-of-the-art accuracies for optical test equipment and dedicated set-ups.
-A special SSiC flat reference mirror with very accurate polished reference surfaces (specified for surface form, flatness and parallelism) at the base length difference of 540 mm was procured to facilitate accurate alignment (Figure 9 left).
-Especially in the final stage, to arrive at the required low values for beam pointing, differential beam tilt and OPD (Table 2) for each of the beam sets A-A' and C-C', new techniques, procedures and tooling for iterative polishing and measurement of alignment shims needed to be developed.
-Various measurement methods involving interferometry and the TNO Nanomefos system were applied.
-In the final stage of the program, a large 700 mm collimator (the COL70), kindly provided on loan by EADS Astrium, was used to arrive at the required accuracy level for final OPD verification (Figure 9 right).
+A special SSiC flat reference mirror with very accurate polished reference surfaces (specified for surface form, flatness and parallelism) at the base length difference of 540 mm was procured to facilitate accurate alignment.
+Especially in the final stage, to arrive at the required low values for beam pointing, differential beam tilt and OPD for each of the beam sets A-A' and C-C' (see Table 1), new techniques, procedures and tooling for iterative polishing and measurement of alignment shims needed to be developed.
+Various measurement methods involving interferometry and the TNO in-house developed NANOMEFOS non-contact measurement machine for freeform optics were applied (Figure 10 left).
+In the final stage of the program, a large 700 mm collimator (the COL70), kindly provided on loan by EADS Astrium, was used to arrive at the required accuracy level for final OPD verification (Figure 10 right).